 Maintenance of Material Safety Data Sheets (MSDS)

-Chemical manufacturers are required to provide MSDS's for all chemicals sold to Western Carolina University.
-The MSDS's provide essential safety and health information on the chemical and must be maintained in the University's files so that they are accessible to employees.
+Chemical manufacturers are required to provide MSDS'S for all chemicals sold to Western Carolina University.
+The MSDS provides essential Safety and Health information on the chemical and must be maintained in the University's files so that they are accessible to employees.

-The University Safety Officer is responsible for collecting and distributing MSDS's.
-MSDS's are maintained on file in the University Safety & Risk Management Office or the using Departmental Office.
-MSDS's may be reviewed by employees who use chemicals by contacting the Safety Officer at extension 7443 or by contacting their Department Office.
+The University Safety Officer is responsible for collecting and distributing MSDS'S. MSDS'S are maintained on file in the University Safety Office or the using Departmental Office.
+MSDS'S may be reviewed by employees who use chemicals by contacting the Safety Officer at extension 7443 or by contacting their Department Office.

 Chemical manufacturers must provide labels on chemical containers which provide the identity of the hazardous chemicals(s), the appropriate hazard warnings and the name and address of the manufacturer.
 These labels are to be maintained in legible condition at all times.

-The Safety Officer will coordinate labeling of containers and is to be contacted when any label is not readable, missing, etc.
+The Safety Officer will coordinate re labeling of original containers and is to be contacted when any label is not readable, missing, etc.